top of page

 You may have a spare room that you can monetise by renting it out.
 Companies such as Spareroom and Airbnb offer you the opportunity to advertise your extra room to prospective lodgers who may need a temporary room, perhaps for work reasons or a longer-term lodger.

-Remember that this will mean sharing your home with a stranger, and they will need cooking and cleaning facilities, but if you are all good with that, you could earn hundreds of pounds a month from a room you aren't using!
+Remember that this will mean sharing your home with a stranger, and they will need access to cooking and cleaning facilities.
+However, if you are comfortable with that, you could earn hundreds of pounds a month from a room you aren't using.
 You can earn up to £7,500 a year tax-free as a room renter.

 Rent Office Space

 Does your house or business have an extra room that someone might like to use as an office?
-Companies such as Office Riders allow you to list your space so that people needing a meeting or workspace can pay to use your facilities!
+Companies such as Office Riders allow you to list your space, enabling people who need a meeting or workspace to pay to use your facilities.
 It can be a good way for small businesses to earn some extra revenue, even though room renting isn't their normal business model!

 You don't need an actual office to rent; a small room, outhouse, or even just a kitchen table may be exactly what someone needs to have somewhere to work for the day or longer.